dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Access to C-only functions
 ---------------------------

-Whenever generating C++ code, Cython generates declarations of and calls to functions assuming these functions are C++ (ie, not declared as ``extern "C" {...}``.
+Whenever generating C++ code, Cython0 generates declarations of and calls to functions assuming these functions are C++ (ie, not declared as ``extern "C" {...}``.
 This is ok if the C functions have C++ entry points, but if they're C only, you will hit a roadblock.
-If you have a C++ Cython module needing to make calls to pure-C functions, you will need to write a small C++ shim module which:
+If you have a C++ Cython0 module needing to make calls to pure-C functions, you will need to write a small C++ shim module which: